Car TalkCar MaintenanceWarning LightsAutomatic Gearbox Warning Light: Causes and How to Fix

 Consulting with a professional mechanic ensures that the transmission warning light issue is addressed accurately and comprehensively.

-transmission light on
+gearbox light on dash

 It is advisable to consult a qualified mechanic when you can’t define a problem.
 (Photo: MassHire Downtown Boston)

-What Happens When Driving With The Automatic Transmission Warning Light ON
+What Happens When Driving With The Automatic Transmission Warning Light ON?

 While driving with the automatic transmission warning light on may not immediately manifest noticeable changes in your vehicle’s performance, it is imperative to address this issue promptly.